LSEG-API-Samples/Article.EikonAPI.Python.PandasGUI/README.md

 *Note:*
 - This Project has been qualified with Python version 3.7.9 and Conda version 4.8.3

 Please contact your Refinitiv's representative to help you to access Refinitiv Workspace/Eikon credentials.
-You can generate/manage the AppKey from the  [AppKeyGenerator web site](https://emea1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator) or AppKey Generator tool in Eikon Desktop/Refinitiv Workspace application.
+You can generate/manage the AppKey by follow the steps in [Eikon Data API Quick Start](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api/quick-start) page.

 ## <a id="application_files"></a>Application Files
 This example project contains the following files and folders